Wreck of the Titanic: Stern section

 The stern of the ship, which measures about 350 ft long, was catastrophically damaged during the descent and landing on the sea bed.
 It had not fully filled with water when it sank, and the increasing water pressure caused trapped air pockets to implode, tearing apart the hull.
 It was loud enough that multiple survivors reported hearing explosions about ten seconds after the stern had sunk beneath the waves.
 Data from a sonar map made during a 2010 expedition showed that the stern rotated like a helicopter blade as it sank.

 The rudder appears to have swung over to an angle of about 30 to 45° during the stern's descent, causing the section to follow a tight spiral to the bottom.
 It probably struck rudder-first, burying most of the rudder in the mud up to a depth of 50 ft.
-The decks pancaked on top of each other and the hull plating splayed out to the sides of the shattered section.
+The decks pancaked one atop another and the hull plating splayed out to the sides of the shattered section.
 The pancaking is so severe that the combined height of the decks, which are piled up on top of the reciprocating engines, is now generally not more than about 12 to 15 ft high.
 No individual deck is more than about 1 ft high.

 Large sections of the hull plating appear to have fallen off well before the wreck hit the bottom.
 One such section, thought to have been from the galleys, separated from the stern in one piece and landed nearby.
 The force of the water tore up the poop deck and folded it back on itself.
-The center propeller is totally buried, while the force of the impact caused the two wing propellers and shafts to be bent upwards by an angle of about 20°.
+The centre propeller is totally buried, while the force of the impact caused the two wing propellers and shafts to be bent upwards by an angle of about 20°.